NEWS

 #3 Make Learning Fun by Introducing Engaging Activities and Games

 Indeed, students acquire knowledge through listening to their teachers, but there are numerous strategies to capture their interest and attention.
 If you were to attempt to find someone willing to listen to you speak for hours without any engagement, you would undoubtedly face failure.
 This is where you can use games and enjoyable activities to make the learning process entertaining, causing students to forget that they are actually learning.
-You can use Educational Technology (EdTech) tools, like classroom monitoring, such as Blocksi, to engage the whole class in one or more shared online activities.
+You can use Educational Technology (EdTech) tools, supported with classroom monitoring, such as Blocksi, to engage the whole class in one or more shared online activities.

 5 Ways To Build Relationships With Your Students